pramodKC/testpc/README.md

 1. Data-Storage
 2. Communication
 3. Consensus & Smart-Contracts
-4. Data-Integrity and Data-Confidentiality
-5. Event Handling
+4. Event Handling
-6. Http-Server & Web-Services
+5. Http-Server & Web-Services
-7. Cryptographic Utilities
+6. Cryptographic Utilities

 Applications on Peppermint-Chain are packages that have a combination of code and declarations that are registered with the different internal modules of the System and interact with other Applications and the Network to acheive their given objectives.